When is Worzel Gummidge on TV? What’s it about? Who’s in it?

 What’s the Worzel Gummidge reboot about?

-Worzel Gummidge first appeared in Todd’s books in 1936, a few scarecrow who got here to life on Scatterbrook Farm and befriended the native youngsters.

-The primary episode of the reboot is known as ‘The Scarecrow of Scatterbrook’, and can see Worzel encounter shocked kids Susan and John for the primary time.
+The primary episode of the reboot is named ‘The Scarecrow of Scatterbrook’, and can see Worzel encounter shocked children Susan and John for the primary time.

-Episode two is known as ‘The Green Man’, concerning the creator of scarecrows who’s dismayed to find that Worzel is associating with people.
+Episode two is named ‘The Green Man’, concerning the creator of scarecrows who’s dismayed to find that Worzel is associating with people.

-The 2 episodes had been penned by Criminal himself, who mentioned, “I’m thrilled to be again working with the BBC and plenty of members of the Detectorists group to carry Worzel Gummidge to a brand new technology of viewers and reintroduce him to previous buddies.
+The 2 episodes had been penned by Criminal himself, who stated, “I’m thrilled to be again working with the BBC and plenty of members of the Detectorists group to deliver Worzel Gummidge to a brand new era of viewers and reintroduce him to outdated associates.

 “Adapting Barbara Euphan Todd’s books into these two films has been a joy and I’ve completely fallen for her charming, irreverent scarecrow.”